Guidelines, Comments, Suggested Process and Check-Lists

 I stay away from SmartArt, flashy transitions etc..
 I ask myself: “What is the worst that will happen if I don’t use this fancy—and distracting—feature?”
 This keeps me anchored to basics and core message.
 Regarding formatting, I stay with one primary font, and change format (color, size, font) only if it contributes to clarity and brevity.

 Here are two examples of presentation with optimal slides.
 Notice the slides have only a support role.
 The slides are visual aids: nothing more.
-Amy Cuddy @ TED.

 And here is an example of a superb presentation with NO SLIDES.
 Ken Robinson @ TED.
 Notice how your attention never deviates from the speaker.